 The first thing you’ll notice when you start writing a script in Arc Studio is that you’re not noticing anything.
 That’s because the basic script-writing features and formatting are industry standard.
 Compare the two scripts below.
 Can you tell which is Final Draft and which is Arc Studio?

-Things get even more complicated when you start emailing files around to your collaborators, and now different versions are living on different computers.
-It’s super easy to get confused and accidentally start writing in the wrong file.
+In Final Draft, every time you save a new draft of the script you get a new file to keep track of.
+Things get even more complicated if you email files to your collaborators.
+Different versions on different computers can lead to possible confusion.
 Let’s compare that to what looking at all your drafts is like in Arc Studio:

 Everything in Arc Studio is automatically saved and being tracked in the background, so you never have to hit ‘Save’ and you can’t forget to do anything.
 Did you forget to track changes?
 No, you didn’t, because with Arc Studio you can compare your current draft to the previous draft (or any of your past drafts) and mark what’s changed.